Indicators

 Evaluations: Evaluations of a qualitative variable on a Likert-type ordinal scale (low, medium, high, terrible, bad, average, good, excellent).

-Activity 1.1 (solo mode)
+Activity 1.1 (cooperative mode)

 For the following concepts, propose one leading and one lagging (basic and derived) quantitative indicators: